zuidui/api-gateway/README.md

 - `CRD/`
   - Custom Resource Definitions for Kubernetes.
 - `scripts/`: Contains helper scripts.
-- `.env`: Environment variables used by Docker Compose and the application.
 - `Makefile`: Provides a set of commands to automate common tasks.
 - `LICENSE`: License file for the project.
 - `README.md`: This file.